Dealing With Guilt

 Unhealthy guilt is disproportionate, misplaced and irrational.
 This is where you feel guilty about something, but you're not really to blame, or have no actual control over the situation.

 Imagine a friend suffers a serious career setback at the same time as you get a promotion.
-Despite the joy you feel for your own success, you feel bad for him or her, and guilty about your own happiness.
-This guilt isn't rational or healthy, because you can't control the circumstances which have brought it about and it helps no one – and you've done nothing wrong!
+Despite the joy you feel for your own success, you feel bad for them, and guilty about your own happiness.
+This guilt isn't rational or healthy, because you can't control the circumstances which have brought it about.
+It helps no one – and you've done nothing wrong!

 How to Handle Healthy Guilt